awsdocs/aws-lambda-developer-guide/doc_source/lambda-golang.md

 | --- | --- | --- |
 |  Go 1\.x  |  `go1.x`  |  Amazon Linux  |

-AWS Lambda provides the following libraries for Go:
+Lambda provides the following tools and libraries for the Go runtime:

+**Tools and libraries for Go**
++ [AWS SDK for Go](https://github.com/aws/aws-sdk-go): the official AWS SDK for the Go programming language\.
-+ **github\.com/aws/aws\-lambda\-go/lambda**: The implementation of the Lambda programming model for Go\.
++ [github\.com/aws/aws\-lambda\-go/lambda](https://github.com/aws/aws-lambda-go/tree/master/lambda): The implementation of the Lambda programming model for Go\.
 This package is used by AWS Lambda to invoke your [handler](golang-handler.md)\.
-+ **github\.com/aws/aws\-lambda\-go/lambdacontext**: Helpers for accessing execution context information from the [context object](golang-context.md)\.
++ [github\.com/aws/aws\-lambda\-go/lambdacontext](https://github.com/aws/aws-lambda-go/tree/master/lambdacontext): Helpers for accessing execution context information from the [context object](golang-context.md)\.
-+ **github\.com/aws/aws\-lambda\-go/events**: This library provides type definitions for common event source integrations\.
++ [github\.com/aws/aws\-lambda\-go/events](https://github.com/aws/aws-lambda-go/tree/master/events): This library provides type definitions for common event source integrations\.

-**Note**
-To get started with application development in your local environment, deploy one of the sample applications available in this guide's GitHub repository\.
++ [github\.com/aws/aws\-lambda\-go/cmd/build\-lambda\-zip](https://github.com/aws/aws-lambda-go/tree/master/cmd/build-lambda-zip): This tool can be used to create a \.zip file archive on Windows\.

+For more information, see [aws\-lambda\-go](https://github.com/aws/aws-lambda-go) on GitHub\.

+Lambda provides the following sample applications for the Go runtime:

+**Sample Lambda applications in Go**
-[blank\-go](https://github.com/awsdocs/aws-lambda-developer-guide/tree/master/sample-apps/blank-go) – A Go function that shows the use of Lambda's Go libraries, logging, environment variables, and the AWS SDK\.
++ [blank\-go](https://github.com/awsdocs/aws-lambda-developer-guide/tree/main/sample-apps/blank-go) – A Go function that shows the use of Lambda's Go libraries, logging, environment variables, and the AWS SDK\.

 **Topics**
 + [AWS Lambda function handler in Go](golang-handler.md)